In 2016 I offered a free online class about SEX TOYS: The Good, the Baaad and the Slutty.

 - Polyisoprene (synthetic latex) These synthetic latex products can have the same issues that natural latex does, that is, oils will degrade them.)

 Natural Plant-Based Oils

-My favorite is coconut oil, which acts as both a lubricant and a moisturizer!
-Use it straight.
+My favorite natural lubricant is good old coconut oil, which acts as both a lubricant and a moisturizer!
+You just use it straight out of the jar.
 It smells and tastes delicious.
 It’s solid when cool and a liquid when warm and it melts deliciously at body temperature.
 Coconut oil is also good for vaginas as it’s mildly anti-fungal and anti-bacterial (but only against the ‘bad’ bacteria and not the ‘good’ ones that live in a healthy vaginal ecosystem).

-Other nice body-friendly and yummy oils include almond oil, jojoba oil and apricot kernel oil.
+Other nice body-friendly and yummy oils include almond oil, jojoba oil, sesame oil and apricot kernel oil.